lukasgarbas/mask-rcnn-traffic/README.md

 # Running a pre-trained model

 Mask R-CNN was trained on [COCO dataset] which includes 80 different classes.
 For this project I only needed seven of them.
 You can find the code how to load your pre-trained weights in process_video.py.
 The result with detected objects will first be stored as a video file.
-Here are some examples how pre-trained coco weights perform on already mentioned seven classes:
+Here are some examples how pre-trained coco weights perform:

 <img src="assets/image_test_mp.jpg" alt="image_test" width="600"/>